sevtechcodes/Recallify/README.md

   <img src="images/image-1.png" />
 	<img src="images/image-2.png" />
 </p>

-## Key Features
-**With Recallify, users can create, read, edit, and delete memories effortlessly:**

-**Create Memory:** Users could easily capture new memories by uploading videos, pictures, or recording voice notes directly within the app.

-**Read Memory:** Each memory was presented in a visually appealing format, allowing users to revisit their captured moments with ease.
-Whether browsing through a photo, playing back a video, or reading through notes.

-**Edit Memory:** Recognizing the impermanence of memory, Recallify is designed to be flexible.
-Users could edit details of their memories – adding captions, updating descriptions, or even attaching additional media to enrich the story.

-**Delete Memory:** Recallify allowed users to delete memories they no longer wished to keep, ensuring they could curate their digital archive according to their preferences.

 ## Tech Stack
 The main technologies, frameworks, and libraries used in the project: